robinmonjo/ngx_http_l/README.md

 ### rest api

+The container should be started with a defined `DOMAIN` environment variable.
+You can then access the api by using this URL `api.$DOMAIN`.

-- Create/Update: `curl -H 'Host: l.io' serverURL/entries.json -X POST -d '{ "host": "some.host.com", "backend": "localhost:3000" }'`
+- Create/Update: `curl -H api.$DOMAIN/entries.json -X POST -d '{ "host": "some.host.com", "backend": "localhost:3000" }'`
-- Index: `curl -H 'Host: l.io' serverURL/entries.json `
+- Index: `curl -H api.$DOMAIN/entries.json `
-- Delete: `curl -H 'Host: l.io' serverURL/entries/<url_encoded_host>.json`
+- Delete: `curl -H api.$DOMAIN/entries/<url_encoded_host>.json`

+Note: you can use `-H 'Host: api.l.io'` if you don't want to setup DNS.

 ### Architecture